Skip to Content

 To slice the roasted pork belly without shattering the crispy skin, turn it upside down on a chopping board and cut through with a sharp knife.

-Crispy air fryer pork belly on a blue plate.
+Sliced crispy air fryer pork belly on a wooden cutting board.

 Crispy Air Fryer Pork Belly